Emallates/zlog-adapter/README.md

 Install stable version from NPM:
 ```
-npm install zlog-adapter --save
+npm install zlogjs-adapter --save
 ```

 ## Configuration

-zlog-adapter can be used with enoa-client, for more information on how to use enoa-client in your App view the [enoa-client](https://github.com/Emallates/enoa-client).
+zlogjs-adapter can be used with enoa-client, for more information on how to use enoa-client in your App view the [enoa-client](https://github.com/Emallates/enoa-client).

-#### zlog-adapter configuration
+#### zlogjs-adapter configuration

 ##### Example